 I found this one in Freeman Alley.

-George Floyd’s sacrifice will not be in vein.
+George Floyd’s sacrifice will not be in vain.

 Rest In Peace.